Mcleod Ganj Himachal Pradesh, India Travel Guide

 McLeod Ganj's cuisine features a strong Tibetan influence, a legacy of the large Tibetan refugee population.
 It blends traditional Tibetan recipes with Himachali and general North Indian cooking, crafting a taste of cultural preservation.

-The food culture here reflects an unique combination of traditional Tibetan recipes adapted with locally available ingredients and Indian culinary practices.
+The food culture here reflects an unique combination of traditional Tibetan recipes adapted with locally available ingredients and South asian culinary practices.

 Dining customs are generally relaxed.
 For Indian food, use your right hand or cutlery.
 Sharing dishes is common in groups.

-No strict rule, but some smaller, traditional cafes or homestays may request shoe removal.
+No strict rule, although some smaller, traditional cafes or homestays may request shoe removal.
 Observe local practice.

 Breakfast: typically 8-10 AM.
 Lunch: generally 1-3 PM.
 Dinner: most restaurants serve from 7-10 PM.
 Cafes open earlier, close later for flexible snacks.